 “Let’s take up [these small groups] in our civilization, shall we?
 The bigger the population, the more [small groups].
 Don’t step on the toes of the dog lovers, the cat lovers, doctors, lawyers, merchants, chiefs, Mormons, Baptists, Unitarians, second-generation Chinese, Swedes, Italians, Germans, Texans, Brooklynites, Irishman, people from Oregon or Mexico.
 The people in this book, this play, this TV serial are not meant to represent any actual painters, cartographers, mechanics, anywhere.
 The bigger your market, the less you handle controversy, remember that!”

-That’s what we’re seeing in America today: everybody dividing themselves into different groups, not conceptualizing themselves as an American (whatever that even means anymore), or, better yet, as an individual, but rather as a ranking member of this tribe or that, with its grievances and list of demands that must be met by everyone else.
+That’s what we’re seeing in America today: everybody dividing themselves into different groups, not conceptualizing themselves as an American (whatever that even means anymore), or, better yet, as an individual, but rather as a ranking member of this tribe or that, with its grievances and list of demands that must be met by everyone else, or else!
 And before you point the finger — Yes!
 Those people are just like that! — how many among us are truly without sin in this regard, at least to some extent?

 And so it is that in Fahrenheit’s world, the public self-censored without government compulsion, and demanded the firemen, rather than have the firemen imposed on them: “It didn’t come from the government down.
 There was no dictum.
 There was no declaration, no censorship to start with.
 Technology, mass exploitation and pressures from these various groups carry the trick.”